Benjamin-Lawson23/ad-troubleshooting-tools/README.md

 <h1>Troubleshooting tools for Group Policy Objects in Active Directory</h1>

-This post highlights some of the the main tools that can be used to troubleshoot Active Directory Group Policy Objects (GPOs).<br/>
+This post highlights some of the main tools that can be used to troubleshoot Active Directory Group Policy Objects (GPOs).<br/>

 <h2>Environments and Technologies Used</h2>